backupbrew/switchbrew/IPC Marshalling.md

 | 1    | 15-0  | Rest of address.          |
 | 1    | 31-16 | Size                      |

+### IPC buffers

+Buffer descriptor A and others map memory into the sysmodule process.
+With input buffers the memory permissions are set to read-only, for the mapped memory in the sysmodule.
+The buffer is automatically unmapped while the kernel handles the cmdreply, the sysmodule doesn't need to specify anything in the cmdreply to trigger this.

 ## Raw data section

 ![An example of an IPC message with a type 0xA buffer in it.
 Red is